perima/personalize-workshop/README.md

 ![alt text](workshop-images/7c.png)

 Please note this step can take 30 to 45 minutes to complete.
+Proceed to next step whilst this step is processing in the background.

 # 8 Test our campaign using the single page demo app